kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 # GDPR Summary #

 The General Data Protection Regulation (GDPR) gives people specific rights to manage personal data collected about them.
 There are several aspects of GDPR compliance.
-These summary documents are intended to provide a “road map” of key ideas, processes and considerations you will encounter to meet GDPR expectations using Microsoft products and services.
-Technical guidance can be found at [GDPR][GDPRhomeTopic].
+This document guides you to information to help you honor these rights when using Microsoft products and services.
+Additional resources can be found at [GDPR][GDPRhomeTopic].

 ## Part 1: What is the GDPR? ##

 The GDPR gives rights to people to manage personal data collected by an organization.
 These rights can be exercised through a [Data Subject Request (DSR)][GDPRdsr].
-The organization is required to provide timely information regarding DSRs and data breaches, and perform [Data Protection Impact Assessments (DPIAs)][GDPR)365DPIA].
+The organization is required to provide timely information regarding DSRs and data breaches, and perform [Data Protection Impact Assessments (DPIAs)][GDPR365DPIA].

 GDPR [terms][gdprTerms] that will be helpful in this document:
  * _Data Controller (Controller)_ – A legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.